jungyeul/eacl2023_system/README.md

 # Multilingual Automated Writing Evaluation with Corrective Feedback

--- Xihan Wu*, Edith Coates*, Ziya Wang, Siliang Liu, Mengyang Qiu and Jungyeul Park (*Equally contributed authors)
+-- Xihan Wu*, Edith Coates*, Ziya Wang, Siliang Liu, Mengyang Qiu and Jungyeul Park (*Equally contributed authors), The University of British Columbia

-The system is available at ....
+The system is available at